rpillai93/pillai_physics_engine/README.md

-# pillai_physics_engine
+# Welcome to my 2-D Physics Engine!
-2-D Physics Engine coded in plain C++ using the SFML graphics library
+This is s 2-D Physics Engine simulation coded in plain C++ using the SFML graphics library.

 ### Instructions
 To run this project on Visual Studio 2015 or higher: